neilcrookes/tree_counter_cache/README.markdown

 ## Why?

 Useful if you ever need to know whether a node has child nodes, e.g. for adding a CSS class to alter the style of that node to indicate to the user there is something beneath it.
 Caching the count saves extra db queries.
-To be honest, it’s not that great really is it?
+To be honest, it's not that great really is it?
 Still, might be useful to someone.

 ## Todo